CaramelAds/CaramelAdsJavaDemo/README.md

 	If you use our sdk before new time-request rules pls remove old integration code (except ad showing places)

 	Ad loading:
-	In the class extends Application class using Application.AcitivityLifecycleCallbacks each 150-240sec (showed in example) If you 	want the easiest way then just copy package 'caramel' (it has to classes CaramelIntegration and CaramelApp) to your project and 	add CaramelApp in manifest.xml, add your additional code, if necessary.
+	In the class extends Application class using Application.AcitivityLifecycleCallbacks each 150-240sec (showed in example) If you 	want the easiest way then just copy package from test integration 'caramel' (it has two classes: CaramelIntegration and 		CaramelApp) to your project and add CaramelApp in manifest.xml, add your additional code, if necessary.

 			<application
         			android:name=".caramel.CaramelApp"